 We reached Reckong Peo early in the morning and headed for a beautiful Chini village in Kalpa.
-We strolled there for an hour or two and visited Kalpa Buddhist monastery and newly built Narayanas temple.
+We strolled there for an hour or two and visited the Kalpa Buddhist monastery and the newly renovated Narayanas temple.
 We spent the rest of the day at a friend’s place in Reckong Peo and took a rest after 12 hrs enduring journey in the Chandigarh-Reckong Peo HRTC bus.